Apneists UK club and school

 Our group has sessions in Manchester, Trafford, Stockport, Crewe, Huddersfield, Leeds, Sheffield, Liverpool, North Wales, Tamworth, Birmingham, South Lake District, Glasgow and Edinburgh amongst others, and we maintain close relationships with other UK groups so that our network can help you on your travels anywhere you are in the country.

 Teaching all over the UK and abroad we will travel to your location for groups.
-We follow all standards set out by AIDA International the Professional Association of Diving Instructors and UK Health and Safety recommendations.
+We follow all standards set out by the agencies AIDA International, RAID the Professional Association of Diving Instructors and UK Health and Safety recommendations.

 Apneists UK Club description